-Time Description Materials 1 - 2 hours Students will draw a map to examine where their waste goes when it leaves their home and the economic, social, and environmental consequences of their waste along the way Large Good on one Side (GOOS) pieces of paper or bristol board Markers Copies of student worksheet for each group
+Time Description Materials One hour Students will draw a map to examine where their waste goes when it leaves their home and the economic, social, and environmental consequences of their waste along the way Large pieces of paper or bristol board already used on one side Markers Copies of student worksheet for each group

-In groups or individually, ask students to choose one of the following items from the materials below.
-Each group should select an item that no other group has selected.

-Materials

-Orange peel Tin can

-Plastic bottle Aluminum can

-Leather shoes Diaper

-Nylon sport shirt Plastic shopping bag

-AA battery

-Have students draw a 'Linear flowchart' to show what happens to this item (or any materials related to the breakdown of this item) when it leaves their home/school.
+1. In groups or individually, ask students to choose one of the following items (each group should choose an item that no other group has chosen) and draw a 'map' to show what happens to this item (or any materials related to the breakdown of this item) when it leaves their home or school.
 Students should draw an arrow from home to the next step.
-Then, a new arrow from that step to the next step, etc. Encourage the students to draw as many arrows as possible (i.e. to keep the chain going).
+Then a new arrow from that step to the next step, etc. Encourage the students to draw as many arrows as possible (i.e. to keep the chain going).
 Some students may see a cycle.
 For example, the waste goes to the curb, then to a truck, then to a big trucking depot and then to a landfill.
 The dirty water that leaves the landfill goes to a stream.

-Building a Vermicomposter

 The students' drawings may start as a conventional map and evolve into a mindmap.
 Check out this link for some Mind Mapping Resources!

 Consider asking one group to do this assignment on a large piece of mural paper to post and use to consolidate all groups' ideas at the end.
-If the technology is available, creating a slide deck on Google Slides can be helpful so students can work independently or share a laptop to create a digital mind map using their own slide.
+If the technology is available, creating a slide deck on Google Slides can be helpful so students can work independently or share a laptop to create a digital mind map using their own slides.